The Best Credit Cards for Beginners

 Your APR, otherwise known as the interest rate, is the percentage of interest you’ll pay over the course of the year.
 It’s split between all twelve months, so if you divide the interest by twelve, that is the percentage you’ll pay on any balances on your credit card.

 You should aim for 20% APR or lower.
-Ideally, it should have around a 15% interest rate.
+Currently, the average credit card APR is around 18%.
 Unfortunately, banks that issue credit cards may offer a higher APR if your existing credit is poor.

 Depending on your current financial situation, you may want to avoid cards that charge annual fees for maintaining your account.
-Some cards may trick those new to credit cards by offering big rewards and a low APR, but could charge you much more than you have to spare.
+Some cards may trick those new to credit cards by offering big rewards and a low APR, but could charge more than the card is worth.

 Best Credit Cards